Swati-Latta/Election_Data_Analysis/README.md

    #  <img src=https://user-images.githubusercontent.com/106439762/178803205-47a08ce7-2187-4f96-b301-a2b68690619a.gif width="48" height="48" > Future Scope

-1  **Women in Politics:** Investigate the representation of women candidates and their success rates in the elections.Future scope involves advocating for increased women's representation and gender equality in politics.
+1.  **Women in Politics:** Investigate the representation of women candidates and their success rates in the elections.Future scope involves advocating for increased women's representation and gender equality in politics.

-2  **Youth Participation and Voter Awareness:** Study the involvement of young voters in the elections and their impact.
+2.  **Youth Participation and Voter Awareness:** Study the involvement of young voters in the elections and their impact.
 Assess the effectiveness of voter awareness campaigns and the role of educational institutions in encouraging voter participation.
 The future scope lies in promoting youth engagement in politics and civic activities.

+3.  **Regional Electoral Patterns:** In this segment, we examine regional electoral patterns and their influence on election outcomes.
+By analyzing voting trends in different regions of West Bengal, we seek to understand the factors that drive voting behavior and preferences in specific areas.

+4.  **Incumbency Analysis:** This part focuses on understanding the concept of incumbency and its impact on election results.
+We analyze the success rates of incumbent candidates and examine the factors that contribute to their re-election or defeat.